Efficient Learning of Urban Driving Policies Using Bird's-Eye-View State Representations: Background

 \subsection{Deep Reinforcement Learning for Autonomous Driving}

 The goal of \gls*{drl} is to maximize a reward signal by learning the weights $\theta$ of an agent's (stochastic) policy $\pi_{\theta}(a_t | s_t)$ that maps actions $a_t$ to an observed state $s_t \in \mathcal{S}$.
 In \gls*{ad}, the state of the ego vehicle is typically defined by its own position, velocity, and planned trajectory as well as the state of other agents participating in the driving scenario.
 When action $a_t$ is applied, the agent observes a new state $s_{t+1}$ according to the state transitions probability $\mathcal{T}$.
-The function $\mathcal{R}$ defines the reward signal $r_t$; the discount factor $\gamma$ weighs present to future rewards.
+The function $\mathcal{R}$ defines the reward signal $r_t$; the discount factor $\gamma$ weights present to future rewards.
 Given an environment where an ego vehicle learns to interact with $N$ other road users, the system can then be described by a \gls{mdp} with the tuple $(\mathcal{S}, \mathcal{A}, \mathcal{T}, \mathcal{R}, \gamma)$ modeling the other road users as part of the environment.

 Since interaction-rich scenarios in \gls*{ad} involve $N\neq\operatorname{const}$ participating road users, a count-invariant state representation $s_t \in \mathcal{S}$ has to be found.
 This is due to the fact that the \gls*{dnn} used in \gls*{drl} require an input tensor of fixed size.
 Therefore, a common approach is to use a \gls*{bev}-based state representation that encodes the state as an image.
 However, such image representations encode only spatial information.
-Due to the dynamic nature of interactions in \gls*{ad}, \gls{drl} agents observe first and second-order derivatives of the vehicle dynamics too, e.g., velocity and acceleration.
-This information must either be encoded into ${s}_t$ directly or using a recurrent agent architecture.
+Due to the dynamic nature of interactions in \gls*{ad}, \gls{drl} agents must observe first and second-order derivatives of the vehicle dynamics too, i.e., velocity and acceleration.
+This information must either be encoded into ${s}_t$ directly or by opting for a temporal representation.